nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### `appt-s`

-Create an appointment with a certain seller.
+Function: Create an appointment with a certain seller.

 Format: `appt-s INDEX time/TIME`